Hero photograph

 BUSINESS: NCEA LEVEL 3

-This course is about how individuals and groups of people organise, plan, and act to create and develop goods and services to satisfy customers.
+Course description: This course is about how individuals and groups of people organise, plan, and act to create and develop goods and services to satisfy customers.

-Students will form a company, undertake market research, produce a business and marketing plan, present a pitch on their business idea, sell their good or service and then review their success.
+Students will form a company, undertake market research, produce a business and marketing plan, present a pitch on their business idea, sell their goods or service and then review their success.
 Students also analyse how and why New Zealand businesses that operate in global markets make operational and strategic decisions.

 Students gain knowledge and understanding of good business practice through fostering qualities of resilience, resourcefulness and initiative.
 Skills are developed in problem solving, co-operation, decision making, negotiation, and written and oral communication.

-This course supports students who want to study Business or Commerce at University, with majors in accounting, agri-business, human resource management, economics, marketing and many more.
+Possible pathways: This course supports students who want to study Business or Commerce at University, with majors in accounting, agri-business, human resource management, economics, marketing and many more.

 NCEA credits available: Students can gain up to 15 Achievement Standard credits internally and University Entrance.